Is it more reasonable to believe in Creation over Evolution?

 Another refutation of the evolutionary model that has recently arisen is the idea that cells themselves are comprised of processes that are what as known as "irreducibly complex".
 In other words, the entire system must exist all at once for it to be of any benefit at all.
 Michael Behe in his book Darwin's Black Box explains this in greater detail.
 He uses a mousetrap as an example.
 In order for a mousetrap to be of any benefit, it must have some type of base, a spring, a holding wire, a trigger and the hammer that strikes the mouse.
 Without any one of these components, the trap is completely useless.
 In the same way, a cell cannot evolve gradually, because all the components that allow a cell to do work must exist simultaneously.
 Evolving one part but not another is not only useless, but according to evolutionary theory, would put a transitional form at a disadvantage and therefore less likely to survive.

 Lastly, the incredible design and purpose shown in the living cell and in the structures that make up living organisms have never been adequately explained by evolution.
 DNA is a prime example of this.
-DNA is a digital code made up of only four amino acids.
+DNA is a digital code made up of only four bases or nucleotides.
 As a digital code it provides a blueprint so that all the various mechanisms and forms of life are replicated according to its instruction.
 The question arises then how could something like DNA to be created randomly?
 There is no such thing as a self-generating code - for a code is an agreed upon representation of what it's trying to communicate.
 That's why they're used in espionage; they don't mean anything taken at face value.
 It is only when someone or something who understands the code based on rules which were prearranged will the true message of the code be known.

 Similarly, the idea that several thousands of mutations that happened in the proper sequence are responsible for the flying birds or the eye of a man are, when examined objectively, pure fable.
 We never see this type of successive mutation in reality.
 Even the fossil record shows environmental systems such as the Cambrian explosion appearing abruptly and completely.
 Also, the odds for such a delicate balance of all variables required for life to exist is so infinitesimal (see our latest newsletter for more on this idea) that holding it happened by accident becomes absurd.